 When looking for your phone number, you should try different formats:

-Try out all sorts of different combinations and, when you find a match, either request that the website remove your details from their registry or use a privacy company and reputation management firm to find and remove these data points.
+Try out all sorts of different combinations and, when you find a match, either request that the website removes your details from their registry or use a private company and reputation management firm to find and remove these data points.

 Step 4: Remove Phone Numbers from Data Collection Sites

 As you may already be aware, there are a host of companies that exist solely to collect and resell your data.
 That means you won’t necessarily find your information listed publicly on Google.

 These data brokers frequently scrape personal information from public records – both physical and digital – and compile it all into a private database which they then sell access to.
 While this is in a grey area legally speaking, plenty of companies do it including Spokeo, Intelius, BeenVerified, Whitepages, MyLife, and Radaris.
 So make sure you check those ones first.

 Step 5: Forbid Apps from Collecting Your Mobile Phone Number

 Whenever you download and install an app, it will ask to be granted access to certain features on your mobile phone.
 Most of the time these are necessary for the app to function.
 For example, Whatsapp asks for access to your photos so that you can send and share them with your contacts.

 However, a lot of the time an app will ask for access to data that it doesn’t need for operational purposes.
 Instead, it will just collect that data and either sell it or use it to advertise products to you.